Possessive Pronouns

 -

-La bicicleta es vuestra.
-(The bicycle is yours [plural informal].) -
+La mesa es vuestra.
+(The table is yours (plural informal).)

 Los libros son míos.
 (The books are mine.)